Blog Post

 Guidelines give good reasons for website owners to revisit their websites.

-An excellent way to think of SEO basics is by splitting it into on-page SEO and off-page SEO.
+An excellent way to think about SEO basics is to split it into on-page and off-page SEO.

 The better-known ranking factors are listed here: